mika-s/mika-s.github.io/_posts/2019-07-23-creating-a-wireshark-usb-dissector-in-lua-1.markdown

 ![First dissector bytes]({{ "/assets/creating-wireshark-usb-dissectors-1/first-dissector-bytes.png" | absolute_url }})

 A USB dissector works just like a network packet dissector.
 The only difference is that we don't connect our new dissector to the *tcp.port* table.
-Instead we use the *usb.interrupt* table, and use the USB interface class as value (*0xffff*).
+Instead, we use the *usb.interrupt* table, and use the USB interface class as value (*0xffff*).
 Other tables that can be used are *usb.control* and *usb.bulk*.
 I'm not sure where they are used, but I think *usb.bulk* is used for USB HDD traffic.